 Owners of sectional title units have an undivided share in the common property.
 Sometimes they are required to pay a special levy for the purpose of effecting improvements to the common property, such as the installation of a security fence.
 Expenditure of this nature will normally be of a capital nature as it provides an enduring benefit.
-Since it enhances the owner's right of use it forms part of the base cost of the sectional title unit.
-The same principle applies to owners of share block units who enjoy a right of use of the common property.
+Since it enhances the value of the owner's right in the common property it forms part of the base cost of the sectional title unit.
+The same principle applies to owners of share block units who enjoy a right of use in the common property since such expenditure will enhance the value of their right of use.